morinlab/lymphopedia/DDX3X.md

 These mutations are predominantly loss-of-function (LOF) mutations, affecting the helicase domain of the protein.
 Missense mutations are predominantly found in male patients and rarely in females, hence showing a sex-specific pattern.[@gongSequentialInverseDysregulation2021]

+## Experimental Evidence

+Driver mutations affecting this gene in DLBCL/BL have been experimentally demonstrated to cause a reduction or loss of function (LOF).[@gongSequentialInverseDysregulation2021]

 ## Relevance tier by entity

 [[include:table1_DDX3X]]